 If A falls, it knocks over B, and vice versa.
 The balls are on sensors.
-If A falls while B is stationary, the light turns green.
-If B falls while A is stationary it turns red.
+If A falls while B is stationary, the light turns red and stays red.
+If B falls while A is stationary it turns green and stays green.